 Production Data Security Mode

-Project configuration of strict permission mode
+Project-level configuration for strict permission mode

 Parameter